Information-theoretic interpretation of quantum formalism: General systems

 \subsubsection{Effects}

+Consider just one non-negative observable $\mathsf{Q}\le\mathds{1}_d$. \emph{Irrespective of the window}, such an operator, also called \enquote{effect} \cite{busch} describes an autonomous object with a specific probability, a specific entropy and an internal probability distribution.

+The concept of \enquote{effect} can be extended to cases of Hermitian operators that are not necessarily positive but whose expectation with respect to the current density operator $\rho$ is positive and less than or equal to 1 and that we propose to call \enquote{\emph{weak effects}}.

+\begin{definition}[Effect, weak effect] An effect is an autonomous object specified by a non-negative observable $\mathsf{Q}\le\mathds{1}_d$.
+A weak effect is defined with respect to a particular density operator $\rho$ by an observable $\mathsf{Q}$ whose expectation is positive and less than 1, $0\le\langle\mathsf{Q}\rangle\le{1}$. \end{definition}

-Consider just one non-negative observable $\mathsf{Q}\le\mathds{1}$. \emph{Irrespective of the chart}, such an operator, also called \enquote{effect} \cite{busch} has a specific probability, namely its expectation.
-In particular, we can recover some standard instances of the Born rule. \begin{proposition} [Probability of an effect] The specific probability of a bounded positive observable $\mathsf{Q}\le\mathds{1}$ is its expectation.
+\paragraph{Specific probability.} The probability of the effect is trivially its expectation.
+In particular, we can recover some standard instances of the Born rule. \begin{proposition} The specific probability of a bounded positive observable $\mathsf{Q}\le\mathds{1}$ is its expectation.

 In particular, the probability of a rank 1 projection operator, $\mathsf{Q}=\ket{u}\bra{u}$ is $\prob(u)=\bra{u}\rho\ket{u}$.
-If the density operator depicts a pure state $\rho =\ket{v}\bra{v}$, the \emph{conditional probability} of $\ket{u}$ given $\ket{u}$ is $\prob(u|v)=|\braket{u}{v}|^2$. \end{proposition} \emph{Proof.} Include $\mathsf{Q}$ into any POVM, e.g. $\{\mathsf{Q}, \mathds{1}-\mathsf{Q}\}$. $\Box$ \paragraph{}
+If the density operator depicts a pure state $\rho =\ket{v}\bra{v}$, the \emph{conditional probability} of $\ket{u}$ given $\ket{v}$ is $\prob(u|v)=|\braket{u}{v}|^2$. \end{proposition} \emph{Proof.} Include $\mathsf{Q}$ into any POVM, e.g. $\{\mathsf{Q}, \mathds{1}-\mathsf{Q}\}$. $\Box$ \paragraph{}

+For a weak effect, we use similarly weak POVM (Definition \ref{weakPOVM}). \paragraph{Induced probability distribution.} It is also possible to define a probability distribution \emph{inside} the effect. \begin{proposition} In the proper window of a bounded positive observable, the density operator $\rho$ induces by reverse-transcription a probability distribution inside the effect as